-(Figure 3b).
-The interior was insulated with 100 mm of closed-cell spray foam insulation.
-The centre frame was constructed to accommodate the refrigeration unit.
-To determine energy requirements and time to freeze the system, approximation calculations were performed (see Appendix) on the basis of a material thickness of 0.5 and 1 m at two water contents (20% and 25%) and verified experimentally (as discussed later).
+We constructed the ceiling mounted system based on a triptych segment frame in which each piece was moveable easily by a forklift and two people.
+The frame construction incorporated 50 x 200 mm wood frames topped with 16 mm plywood (Fig. 3b).
+The interior was insulated with 100 mm of closed cell spray foam insulation.
+The center frame was constructed to accommodate the refrigeration unit.
+To determine energy requirements and time to freeze the system, approximation calculations were performed (see Appendix) based on a material thickness of 0.5 and 1 m at two water contents (20 and 25 %) and verified experimentally (as discussed later).

-The freezing refrigeration system has the capability to be programmed at specific freeze temperatures (in 0.1 °C increments) ranging from +10 to -35 °C. This enables the system to simulate realistic freezing scenarios or diurnal cycles seen throughout a typical winter freeze-up.
-This first scenario would most likely be time-consuming, and in order to expedite the process, the ability to set the system to rapidly freeze the hillslope by setting the temperature to maintain maximal subzero temperatures for the duration is crucial for high-throughput freeze-thaw cycle studies.
+The freezing refrigeration system has the capability to be programmed at specific freeze temperatures (in 0.1°C increments) ranging from +10 to -35 °C. This enables the system to simulate realistic freezing scenarios or diurnal cycles seen throughout a typical winter freezeup.
+This first scenario would most likely be time consuming, and in order to expedite the process, the ability to set the system to rapidly freeze the hillslope by setting the temperature to maintain maximal sub-zero temperatures for the duration is crucial for high-throughput freeze/thaw cycle studies.
 This second scenario is demonstrated in the proof-of-concept testing that follows.

-2.4 | The dry-down system for setting initial conditions
+2.4 The dry down system for setting initial conditions